visit-dav/visit/src/doc/python_scripting/functions.rst

     otherwise the filename must contain an absolute path.

 mapping : tuple
-    A tuple of strings representing the maping from sources as specified in the original session file to new sources.
+    A tuple of strings representing the mapping from sources as specified in the original session file to new sources.
 Sources in the original session file are numbered starting from 0.
 So, this tuple of strings simply contains the new names for each of the sources, in order.
+The order that the sources are numbered in the session file is not obvious, so it is best to look at the list of sources in the "SourceMap" in the session file to see the actual order.

 return type : CLI_return_t
     RestoreSession returns 1 on success and 0 on failure.